Sheldonwl/rpi-travel-case/docs/setup-k3s.md

 The period for syncing NodeStatus in NodeController.

 ## Setup K3s Agent
-To setup the agents you will need to first get the node-token.
+To setup the agents you will need to first get the node-token from the host where you have setup the server.
 ```
 sudo cat /var/lib/rancher/k3s/server/node-token